potassco/plasp/encodings/strips/README.md

 * Parameters: `_parallel` (default value: `0`)
   * Value `1`: “forall” parallel actions that can be arranged in any sequence
   * Value `2`: “exists” parallel actions that can be arranged in some sequence
+  * Value `3`: “exists“ parallel actions omitting achievement of preconditions
+  * Value `4`: “exists“ parallel actions like `3` implemented by acyclicity
   * Otherwise: sequential actions

 ### [redundancy.lp](redundancy.lp): enforcement of ‘redundant’ actions to constrain parallel plans
 * Remarks:
-  * Only relevant together with parallel actions
+  * Only relevant together with parallel actions not implemented by acyclicity
   * Encoded constraints seem rather ineffective though
   * Heavy space overhead in combination with “exists” parallel actions